-Unlike many footers, the Daisy & Bump footer separates each column with the use of lighter background color and a thin border.
-The footer is split into 4 columns with the 1st including contact info and email sign-up form.
-The 2nd column has about us and blog links, but each comes with associated graphics and as part of a short line of text rather than just plain About Us, or Blog text links.
+Unlike many footers, the Daisy & Bump footer separates each column using a lighter background color and a thin border.
+The footer is split into 4 columns with the 1st including contact info and an email sign-up form.
+The 2nd column has about us and blog links, but each comes with associated graphics and is part of a short line of text rather than just plain About Us, or Blog text links.
 The 3rd column again comes with graphics and info links for delivery and policies/T&C. The last column has a payment option and SecureTrust logos along with stockists and a stockist registration button.
 Centered social media icons and copyright sit in the bottom bar below.

 The outreach Plus footer follows the clean style of the site with grey text on a white background.
 The layout has 4 main columns, with the 1st 1/2 width column containing a stand-out call-to-action for users to start a free product trial.
-Contact details, logo and social media icon links sit below.
-The 2nd half of the footer is split into 1/6 columns and include product, use cases & resources links.
-The copyright notice sites below the 4 main columns.
+Contact details, logo, and social media icon links sit below.
+The 2nd half of the footer is split into 1/6 columns and includes product, use cases & resource links.
+The copyright notice sites are below the 4 main columns.

-The Slim By Nature footer design is split into 1 row of 3 columns that contains site links for The Detox Program, Services and Legal and 1 row of 4 columns that contains shipping and payment details/logos along with an Australian made text with a map icon.
+The Slim By Nature footer design is split into 1 row of 3 columns that contains site links for The Detox Program, Services, and Legal and 1 row of 4 columns that contains shipping and payment details/logos along with an Australian-made text with a map icon.
 The bottom bar sits below and holds the copyright and web design credits.
-The styling and colors follow on from the main page content styling.
+The styling and colors follow from the main page content styling.